Perlovich/phone_sharing_service/README.md

 Things that I find important and things that you find important may not be the same.
 I spent some time writing:
 - Validation for all possible cases.
-- Async logic to send multiple requests to Phonoapi and send them in a way that guarantees that we don't request the same phone info twice.
+- Async logic to send multiple requests to Fonoapi and send them in a way that guarantees that we don't request the same phone info twice.
 - Some db logic although all of it could've been implemented in memory.
 - Integration tests for service methods.